MaxVerheyen/jekyll-theme-chirpy/.container/_posts/2020-07-08-local-development-with-mamp-and-docker.md

 MAMP might seem like an easier option compared to setting up a virtual machine like environment with containers in Docker.

-Let's install WordPress locally with both MAMP and Docker, and in doing so, discover a few key differences between the two develepment environments.
+Let's install WordPress locally with both MAMP[^footnote] and Docker[^footnote-2], and in doing so, discover a few key differences between the two development environments.

-## 1. Setting up a local WordPress with MAMP[^footnote]
+## 1. Setting up a local WordPress with MAMP

 ### 1.1 Download and install MAMP